Amina Wadud: 1994 sermon

 In August 1994, Wadud delivered a Friday pre-khutbah (sermon) on "Islam as Engaged Surrender" at the Claremont Main Road Mosque in Cape Town, South Africa.
-Women delivering even a pre-khutbah talk was unheard of in the Muslim world.
+Within conservative branches of traditonalist Sunnism, some scholars disapprove of women delivering even a pre-khutbah talk.

 2005 prayer leadership

-More than a decade later, Wadud was invited to lead Friday prayers (salat) for a congregation in the United States breaking with conservative Muslim practice.
+More than a decade later, Wadud was invited to lead Friday prayers (salat) for a congregation in the United States breaking with conservative-traditionalist Sunni practice.
 (See Women as imams for a discussion of the issue.)
 On Friday 18 March 2005, Wadud acted as imam for a congregation of about 60 women and 40 men seated together, without any gender separation.
 The call to prayer was given by another woman, Suheyla El-Attar.
 It was sponsored by the Muslim Women's Freedom Tour, under the leadership of Asra Nomani, by the website Muslim WakeUp!, and by members of the Progressive Muslim Union.

 The gathering was held in the Synod House, owned by and adjoining the Episcopal Cathedral of St. John the Divine, in Manhattan's Morningside Heights, after three mosques had refused to host the service and including the Sundaram Tagore Gallery that withdrew its offer following an anonymous bomb threat.
 Wadud stated her preference to hold the prayer in a sacred place.
 She was not an organizer of the prayer and played no part in what venue was eventually selected.
 She said, "I don't want to change Muslim mosques.
 I want to encourage the hearts of Muslims, both in their public, private and ritual affairs, to believe they are one and equal."